open2b/scriggo/README.md

 ## Get Started with Templates

-Scriggo is also a modern and powerful template engine for Go, supporting inheritance, macros, partials, imports and contextual autoescaping but most of all it uses the Go language as the template scripting language.
+Scriggo, in templates, supports inheritance, macros, partials, imports and contextual autoescaping but most of all it uses the Go language as the template scripting language.

 ```
 {% extends "layout.html" %}